 I am sorry, a Leas-Chathaoirligh.

-The Leader, without interruption.
+The Leader to continue, without interruption.

 Alternative plans can be submitted.